-5) Always some complaints about his contacts and calendar entries in devices or laptop.
+5) Always some complaints about his contacts and calendar entries in his devices or laptop.

-Since only this user is facing these types of issues, though there are more mail users with several ActiveSync enabled devices, we could suspect that something is wrong with particular user’s mailbox or configuration or one of the devices.
+Since only this user is facing these types of issues, though there are more mail users with several ActiveSync enabled devices, we could suspect that something is wrong with the particular user’s mailbox or configuration, or one of his devices.

-Also, we can’t just disable or remove ActiveSync devices from this user account for testing purpose, because he is an high profile user in company.
+Also, we can’t just disable or remove ActiveSync devices from this user account for testing purpose, because he is a high profile user in the company.

-To see whether his mail box is healthy and not corrupted, we decided to move the mailbox from one storage to other one with skip corrupted messages option.
-Believe me, that solved the all issues.
+To see whether his mailbox is healthy and not corrupted, we decided to move the mailbox from one storage to another one with skipping corrupted messages option.
+Believe me, that solved all issues.

-To remove the corrupted items from particular mailbox, we have decided to move mailbox to other storage with ‘skip corrupted messages’ option.
-This will skip the corrupted entries in mailbox which is digestible in our case compared to the issues we were facing.
-Better take a full mailbox backup before doing this move.
+To remove the corrupted items from a particular mailbox, we decided to move mailbox to other storage with ‘skip corrupted messages’ option.
+This will skip the corrupted entries in the mailbox which was digestible in our case compared to the issues we faced.
+Better to take a full mailbox backup before doing this move.

-Our all issues of high CPU usage in exchange user monitor tool, RPC average latency and particular mail box issues are solved once we move the mailbox from existing storage group to other one.
-Below is the screenshot of current good RPC Averaged Latency counter on Exchange 2007, earlier it used to be around 100%.
+All our issues of high CPU usage in exchange user monitor tool, RPC average latency, and particular mailbox issues were solved once we moved the mailbox from the existing storage group to another one.
+Below is the screenshot of current good RPC Averaged Latency counter on Exchange server, earlier it used to be around 100%.